Sunday, June 30, 2024

 As the new plan evolved Halifax Shipyard became the location for construction of "surface combatants" and Seaspan Shipyard in British Columbia the centre for "non-combatants".
 Both facilties had to be rebuilt and re-equipped to eventually build sophisticated naval vessels and so were contracted to build a variety of other government ships.
 Construction of these ships has provided valuable opportunities for worker training and the development of design, supply chain, and operational management skills.

-Seaspan was contracted to build research ships before embarking on the two RCN fleet replenishment ships.
-Those two ships, termed Joint Support Ships (JSS) are currently under construction, with delivery over the next few years.
+Seaspan was contracted to build research ships before embarking on the two RCN fleet replenishment ships (AORs), called the Joint Support Ships (JSS) program.
+The AORS are currently under construction, with delivery over the next few years.

 At the announcement on Friday there was a ceremonial "test weld" conducted, but it will still be some time before actual construction starts.
 All the recent projects have included test work and mock-ups that have not formed part of the actual ships.